 Word embeddings — word2vec and vectors that mean something

 A lot of people meeting AI today start at the top of the stack — transformers, attention heads, fine-tuning, a chat model that already seems to understand everything.
 That’s a fine place to use the technology from.
-It’s a confusing place to understand it from: the big models are deep stacks of ideas accumulated over more than fifty years, and almost every one of those ideas is smaller and far easier to see clearly on its own.
-Better to build up from the pieces than start at the assembled result — and the piece that matters most, the one GPT-style models and BERT and every retrieval system are all variations on, is the idea that words can be turned into vectors whose geometry encodes meaning.
-That’s where the modern stack started, and it’s where this series starts too.
+It’s too high-level a place to learn it from: the big models are deep stacks of ideas accumulated over more than fifty years, and almost every one of those ideas is smaller and far easier to see clearly on its own.
+To understand it, it’s better to build up from the pieces than start with the finished stack — and the piece that matters most, the one GPT-style models and BERT and every retrieval system are all variations on, is the idea that words can be turned into vectors whose geometry encodes meaning.

 Click step button to watch the construction step by step.